Asqatasun/Asqatasun/docs/Rule-8-6-1.md

 ### Analysis

--   NA : The page has no <title\> tag
+-   NA : The page has no `<title>` tag
 -   Failed : The title of the page has been found in the blacklist
--   NMI : The title of the page has not been found in the blacklist
+-   Pre-Qualified : The title of the page has not been found in the blacklist

 ## Notes